University of Guam

 Is It Hard to Get Into University of Guam?
 Acceptance Rate & Requirements

 As a public institution in Mangilao, GU, University of Guam enrolls students across a range of programs.
-The school reports a graduation rate of roughly 39%.
+The graduation rate is roughly 39%.

 Can I Afford It?